ryelle/MeetupLogin/readme.md

 ## Todo
 * Add a message when users cannot be created.
 Currently redirects silently to home page.
-* Add method to attach existing users to a meetup ID
-+ + Will probably be a method for site admin to write in the meetup ID per user.
+* Add method to attach existing users to a meetup ID (Will probably be a method for site admin to write in the meetup ID per user).